LGBT History Month in Your School

 A few suggestions...

 - Put posters up in your school to celebrate LGBT History Month or challenge homophobia.
-You'll find posters in the resources section of this website, or at the back of our PDF guides for schools here.
+You'll find posters in the resources section of this website.

 - Have a discussion with a colleague or put LGBT issues on the agenda at a team meeting.
 Dialogue and discussion are platforms for change, so why not have a discussion about whether LGBT young people are ‘out’ and safe in your school?
 What mechanisms are in place to support them?
 Are phrases like ‘That’s soo gay’ common place?